afeld/computing-in-context/test.md

 The test will cover some or all of the following:

 - Working with data using only the Python standard library ("pure Python")
+- Python/pandas data types/structures
 - Jupyter concepts
-- Pandas data structures
+- Data manipulation
   - Boolean indexing
   - Grouping
   - Cleaning
   - Merging
 - Data visualization
 - Time series
+  - Resampling
 - APIs, conceptually
 - Best practices